FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_A.md

 ## Processing

 _SPAT Revolution_ stand-alone software:
+- unlimited number of Inputs and Outputs
-- unlimited number of Inputs and Outputs (Ultimate only, hardware and audio interface dependent).
+- unlimited number of channels for Inputs and Outputs (**Ultimate** license only, hardware and audio interface dependent).
 - 32/64-bits internal floating-point processing.
 - Sampling rates up to 384kHz, block size starting at 16 samples.